Arcadier/Plugin-Coding-Tutorials/Creating Custom Fields/README.md

 Custom Fields(CF) are what we give to developers to store information in our databases.
 There's 2 ways of creating custom fields:
 * Through the admin portal.
- * Created by the admin.
+ * Created by the admin on admin dashboard.
 Very easy.
 Retrievable via API.
-Front-end = taken care of. **BUT** only available for merchants to fill up during an item upload.
+Front-end = taken care of. **BUT** only available for merchants to fill up during an item upload, and gets displayed on the item details page.
  * Created on the developer dashboard.
 Also very easy.
 Retrievable via API.
 Front-end for input and/or display = you need to do it. **BUT** you can literally do anything you want with it.
+ * Created via API.
+There's an API to create the custom fields with a great level of detail (explained below).

 During the process of creating a CF, you will have to choose in which database it will belong.
 For example: